CraigBuilds/flutter_workout_app_v2/README.md

 # High priority

-- [ ] "Add New Set" Dialog should use the last set values as initial value
 - [ ] Save/Load Workout Templates
 - [ ] Duplicate Set (Copy/paste a previously made set)
 - [ ] Display workoutName in HomePage Workout Card (The name can come from the template)